Thousands of Resources, Ready to help.

-RRC Technical Assistance (RRC TA) match funding is a resource available to eligible communities who are actively engaged in Redevelopment Ready Communities.
-RRC may provide funding support for various projects needed to reach or maintain certification.
-While exact investment parameters may vary based on numerous factors, RRC TA match funding can typically cover up to 75% of a project's cost with the remaining amount coming directly from the community or its partners.
-Communities are currently eligible for up to $30,000* over the lifetime of their efforts to reach RRC certification.
+RRC Technical Assistance (RRC TA) Match Funding is a resource available to eligible communities actively engaged in Redevelopment Ready Communities.
+RRC may provide funding support for various projects needed to reach or maintain the RRC Essentials or RRC Certified designation.
+While exact investment parameters may vary based on numerous factors, RRC TA match funding can cover up to 75% of a project's cost with the remaining amount coming directly from the community or its partners.

-In order to be eligible, a community must meet three key thresholds:
+In order to apply for funding, a community must meet five key thresholds:

-RRC TA match funding can be used to help a community cover the cost of professional services for most items identified as red/yellow in its baseline report.
-Common uses include master plan updates, downtown plans, zoning ordinance updates, and economic development/marketing strategies.
-Each potential project is evaluated on a case-by-case basis.
-Funding is not guaranteed until agreements are signed.
+RRC TA match funding can be used to help a community cover the cost of professional services for most items identified as red/yellow in its RRC baseline report.
+Examples include (but are not limited to):

 All RRC TA match funded projects are expected to result in deliverables which meet the Certified expectations, even if the community has declared its intent to achieve Essentials level.